 If moisture is present, then allow more time for the concrete slab to dry out, then repeat test.

 Note: Optimally new concrete slabs should be left for at least 30 days to cure and start to “dry out” before painting.

 Refer to the CONCRETE BASICS – A Guide to Concrete Practice booklet for more information.

 If the water is immediately absorbed and the concrete darkens then there is no curing membrane present.

 If not then preparation by diamond grinding must be undertaken to remove the membrane.
 Grinding must achieve a uniform surface texture similar to 180 grit sandpaper.

 The information contained in this printed media is not a specification, has been given in good faith and is to be used as a guide only.
 It is designed to be used to help offer simple guidelines to help identify potential issues and offer some resolution or solution to a particular problem.
 Since conditions of use of this publication is beyond the control of the writer, information herein is without warranty, implied or otherwise, and final determination of the suitability of any information or material for the use contemplated, the manner of use is the sole responsibility of the user.
 This is not a definitive book or specification and must not be used so.

-For technical assistance please use our Ask a Tech Expert Service.
+For technical assistance please use our Ask a Paint Expert Service.

 Resene Paint and Decorating Problems Solver